Bammy: Preservation and production of Bammy

+Preparation

-Bammy is made from bitter cassava (also called yuca and manioc in other American cultures).
+Bammy is made from bitter cassava.
 Traditionally, the cassava is grated and placed in a press bag (woven with thatch leaves) and placed in an outdoor press where heavy stones are loaded on.
 Once completely drained, but still a bit moist, the cassava is beaten in a mortar then sieved to a fine flour texture.
 Salt is then added to taste.

 The actual baking of bammies varies across Jamaican communities.
-Traditionally, it is made by spreading a handful of the flour evenly in a baking ring on a flat iron or griddle on the open fire.
+Traditionally, it is made by spreading a handful of the flour evenly in a baking ring, on a flat iron griddle on the open fire, or in a Dutch pot.

 While baking, the top of the bammy is patted with a flat board and then turned over.
-The baking process takes about 3 minutes and the final product is a thin, foldable bread about 10" in diameter.
-This is similar to traditional tortillas of Native American cultures.
+The baking process takes about 3 minutes, and the final product is a thin, foldable bread about 10" in diameter.
+This is similar to traditional tortillas of Mesoamerican cultures.
 It can then be eaten with whatever fillings are desired.

 The more modern (and popular) approach is to bake thicker bammies about 6" in diameter.
 These are often mass-produced in factories.
 When home-baked, the flour may be store-bought or made by hand-pressing.
 The bammy can be baked on griddles or in baking pans on a stove top.
 Some choose to bake it inside an oven, and to add butter and other spices before baking.
 Baking takes longer due to the thickness, and the final product is then cut into halves or wedges for freezing.
-When ready to eat, the wedges are soaked in coconut milk and then fried to a golden brown, and served with meat, fish, avocado, or other side dishes.
+When ready to eat, the wedges are soaked in coconut milk and then fried until golden brown or steamed, and served with meat, fish, seafood, avocado, or other side dishes.
+Bammies, like festivals, wheat bread and tortillas, are served anytime or consumed as a snack.

-Bammies, like wheat bread and tortillas, are served at any meal or consumed as a snack.
-Cassava that is fried is eaten in many other islands.
-Dominica call theirs Kalinago.Fried cassava is a common snack food in Brazil, Venezuela, Colombia, Ecuador, and several Central American countries including Panama.
+Variations

+Several variations of cassava bread and fried cassava are eaten in other islands like Cuba, the Dominican Republic and Haiti— where UNESCO has recently recognised cassava bread as an Intangible Heritage of Humanity.
+Fried cassava and cassava breads are common snacks in Brazil, where they are called tapioca, and casabe in Venezuela, Colombia, Ecuador, and several Central American countries including Panama, Belize, Honduras et al. In St Vincent, cassava bread is called bambam or areba (the Garifuna word for "cassava-eaters"), and in Dominica, several types of cassava breads were made by the Kalinagos (another Arawakan subgroup).